EndToEndDev/EndToEndDev/README.md

 - 👋 Hi, I’m @EndToEndDev
-- 👀 I’m interested in Python Web Applications
+- 👀 I’m interested in EVERYTHING
-- 🌱 I’m currently learning How to export xml from javascript
+- 🌱 I’m currently learning How to export xml from javascript and assembly for .exe
 - ⚡ Fun fact: I started coding when I was 9

 <!---